Skip to content

 The backlight refers to the LED strips behind the LCD panel that provide screen illumination.
 Every modern Sony TV (including the Bravia 9, Bravia 8, Bravia 7, and Bravia 3 lines) uses LED backlighting.
 When those strips fail or don’t receive adequate voltage, the display stays black because the LCD panel can’t produce a visible image without light behind it.
 This is the same root cause behind a Sony TV with sound but no picture.

 The power supply board transforms high-voltage AC from your wall outlet into the specific DC voltages each TV component needs.
 If that conversion fails, critical parts stop working.
-The TV’s built-in protection circuit detects the voltage problem, shuts everything down to prevent further damage, and triggers the blinking pattern you see instead of a working screen.
+The TV’s built-in protection circuit shuts everything down to prevent further damage and triggers the blinking pattern.

 The 6-blink code covers several specific failure points.
 Here are the most common culprits I see after repairing Sony Bravia TVs across multiple generations:

-Failed backlight LED strips.
-Burnt out or disconnected LEDs prevent the display from illuminating.
-This is the single most common hardware cause.
+• Failed backlight LED strips.
+The single most common hardware cause.
+Burnt out or disconnected LEDs prevent the display from illuminating entirely.

-Defective LED driver board.
+• Defective LED driver board.
 This circuit drives the LED strips with the correct voltage and current.
 When it fails, backlights can’t activate even if the strips themselves are fine.
+The driver is often separate from the main power supply board.

-Blown fuses.
-Small replaceable fuses on the power board sacrifice themselves when they detect abnormal current spikes.
+• Blown fuses.
 One blown fuse can shut down the entire backlight circuit.

-Aging, bulging capacitors.
+• Aging, bulging capacitors.
 Electrolytic capacitors degrade over time, losing their ability to smooth and filter electricity.
-Swollen tops or leaked electrolyte are telltale signs.
+Swollen tops or leaked electrolyte are the telltale signs you can spot visually before using a multimeter.

-Short circuit on a power rail.
-Internal shorts disrupt the flow of operating voltages across the board.
+• Short circuit on a power rail.
+Internal shorts disrupt voltage flow across the board.

-Power surges.
-Grid fluctuations from storms or unstable wiring fry components gradually.
+• Power surges.
 A single bad surge can kill a fuse or capacitor instantly.

-Faulty ribbon cables.
+• Faulty ribbon cables.
 Fragile flat connectors between boards degrade over time, preventing proper communication between the power supply and backlight driver.
+Worth reseating before replacing.

 #How Do You Fix a Sony TV Blinking Red Light 6 Times?